#330 Rachel’s food for thought

 This worthwhile book shows us, in interesting and original poetry and prose, how to sustain others as we sustain ourselves.

 Originally from the south of England, Alan Belk drove a school bus before teaching ethics, critical thinking, existentialism, and all sorts of philosophy to undergraduate students at the University of Guelph.
-He migrated to Vancouver eighteen months ago and sustains himself by doing philosophy for SFU’s Continuing Studies program.
+He migrated to Vancouver in 2015 and sustains himself by doing philosophy for SFU’s Continuing Studies program.
+Editor’s note: Alan Belk has also reviewed The Aging of Aquarius: Igniting Passion and Purpose as an Elder, by Helen Wilkes, for The Ormsby Review.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.